 - Built-in exchange and large number of supported assets

 - Closed-source wallet code lack transparency

 Coinomi was designed from the ground up as a multi-chain wallet, meaning a crypto wallet that has an address on multiple blockchain, allowing users to send and receive transactions on them.
 The wallet features strong security features, over 1,700 tradable assets, and offers 168 fiat currency representations — readable in 25 languages — but did not excel in any categories we considered when evaluating crypto wallets.

 - Only supports Bitcoin, Ether and ERC-20 tokens

 - May be confusing for beginners

 Mycelium is a well-established crypto wallet with a tenured track record and a big focus on bitcoin.
 Since it was introduced to the market in 2008, it has been a mobile-only software wallet and continues to be one of the best options for Android and iOS users who don’t mind the limited selection of digital assets it supports.
 The wallet also enjoys a high level of security, but we found it didn’t fill any particular niche, and the app’s clunky user interface kept it out of our best for mobile category.

 Crypto Wallets Guide

 Blockchain technology has made digital currency transactions increasingly useful, practical and accessible.
 However, as the number of crypto users has gone up, so has the rate of cyber theft related to cryptocurrencies.
-That’s why having a highly secure crypto wallet is more important than ever, whether it’s digital or physical.
+That’s why it’s important to understand how to safekeep your crypto by learning about crypto wallets, how they work and what to look for in one, whether it’s digital or physical.

 What is a crypto wallet?